iam-zoey/knative-serving-wasm-multi-requests/README.md

 # WebAssembly in Knative Service
-This project shows how to compile Go code into WebAssembly (WASM) and run it while embedded within an HTTP server The WebAssembly module, compiled from module.go, processes and prints the data it receives from HTTP server requests.
+This project explores the integration of WebAssembly (WASM) within Knative Serving.
+The Go HTTP server handles http requests and forwards data to the WASM module via standard input.
+The WASM module processes the input (sleep for specific duration or print the data) and returns results through standard output, which are then sent back as the HTTP response.

+This model handles multiple requests to avoid the overhead of creating and initializing new instances for each request.
+However, it requires careful concurrency management to ensure correct processing of multiple requests and may not handle sudden spikes effectively.

 ## Project Structure
 ```